JustinBritt/COVID-19-Modelling/README.md

 McLeod, R. G., Brewster, J. F., Gumel, A. B., & Slonowsky, D. A. (2006).
 Sensitivity and uncertainty analyses for a SARS model with time-varying inputs and outputs.
 Mathematical Biosciences & Engineering, 3(3), 527.

 Safi, M. A., & Gumel, A. B. (2010).
 Global asymptotic dynamics of a model for quarantine and isolation.
 Discrete & Continuous Dynamical Systems-B, 14(1), 209.

+Tang, B., Wang, X., Li, Q., Bragazzi, N. L., Tang, S., Xiao, Y., & Wu, J. (2020).
+Estimation of the transmission risk of the 2019-nCoV and its implication for public health interventions.
+Journal of Clinical Medicine, 9(2), 462.

 Thäter, M., Chudej, K., & Pesch, H. J. (2018).
 Optimal vaccination strategies for an SEIR model of infectious diseases with logistic growth.
 Mathematical Biosciences & Engineering, 15(2), 485.